 Activation Awards are designed to encourage and support the scientific career development of Harvard Chan School Assistant and Associate Professors on the tenure ladder.
 To advance this goal, we will solicit proposals for pilot projects that will provide faculty the opportunity to develop their research ideas, collect pilot data, or conduct secondary data analysis to be used as pilot data.
 Although not required, we are particularly interested in proposals that are interdisciplinary in nature.
 The award is intended to maximize competitiveness for extramural funding by allowing faculty to develop innovative and novel ideas/methods.

 Proposals are to be submitted through the Harvard University Funding Portal (HUFP).
 If you are using the application portal for the first time, you must complete a short registration process (see below).
 Please note, you can search for awards without logging in but you must be registered and logged in with your Harvard Key to submit an application.
-There is an option to assign a proxy for proposal submission but your grant manager cannot use your Harvard Key to submit your application.
+There is an option to assign a proxy for proposal submission, however your grant manager cannot use your Harvard Key to submit your application.
 Please see below for more information on registering for an account and assigning a proxy.

 Registering your HUFP Account: Select “Log-in” in the top right corner of the HUFP webpage, which will bring you to a log-in page with two options.
 Select the “with Harvard Key” icon, which will prompt you to enter your Harvard Key.
 You will be led through a short three-question registration process.
 Once registered, you will be able to log in with your Harvard Key to submit applications.

 Assigning a Proxy for Submission: Before beginning an application, both proxy and PI must register for individual accounts in HUFP using their Harvard Key credentials.
 Once the proxy and the PI are registered, the proxy can begin an application on behalf of the PI.
 The Proxy will indicate that they are a proxy applicant and will be asked to locate their PI in HUFP.
 Proxies should never “Add User” in HUFP.
-Once this is done, both the PI and the proxy will be able to access and edit the application.
+Once the PI is identified, both the PI and the proxy will be able to access and edit the application.

 Please contact ORSD (firstname.lastname@example.org) if you have any questions about using HUFP.